andreslazo/strap/README.md

-# Strap
+# Lemon Strap
 A script to bootstrap a minimal macOS development system.
 This does not assume you're doing Ruby/Rails/web development but installs the minimal set of software every macOS developer will want.

 ## Motivation
 Replacing [Boxen](https://github.com/boxen/boxen/) in [GitHub](https://github.com/) with a better tool.
-This post outlines the problems with Boxen and requirements for Strap and other tools used by GitHub: http://mikemcquaid.com/2016/06/15/replacing-boxen/
+This post outlines the problems with Boxen and requirements for Lemon Strap and other tools used by GitHub: http://mikemcquaid.com/2016/06/15/replacing-boxen/

 ## Features
 - Disables Java in Safari (for better security)